filecoin-project/devgrants/open-grant-proposals/FS3_S3_compatible_storage_gateway.md

 miners

 ## Deliverables

-Please describe in detail what your final deliverable for this project will be.
-Include a specification of the project and what functionality the software will deliver when it is finished.

-The software suit has two components: UI-side tools and command line tool
+The software kit has two components: UI-side tools and command line tool

 On UI side:
 User can manage upload/download files, share with others, choose the miner for storage the object as a deal, it provides